damian/jshint/README.md

 ## Configuration

 JSHint has some configuration options.
-You can read the default configuration created by JSHint in your applications config folder.
+You can read the default configuration created by JSHint in `config/jshint.yml` within your application.

 ```yaml
 # your-rails-project/config/jshint.yml